jglev/obsidian-paste-mode/README.md

-## Obsidian Paste to Current Indentation Plugin
+## Obsidian Paste Mode

 An [Obsidian](https://obsidian.md/) plugin to paste and manage text, including block quotes, that are indented.
 This plugin helps especially with embedding code, quotes, and other content within lists.

+_(This plugin was formerly titled "Paste to Current Indentation".)

 ### "Paste modes"

-Paste to Current Indentation takes over the paste functionality within Obsidian.
+Paste Mode takes over the paste functionality within Obsidian.
 It has eight "paste modes," which determine what happens when one pastes text within a file in Obsidian. **All of the below will honor the cursor's current indentation when pasting, except for "Passthrough" mode, which uses Obsidian's default paste functionality.**

 ![Demonstration of paste modes](img/all-paste-modes.gif)